xalpha/Calibrated-Photometric-Stereo/README.md

 Calibrated-Photometric-Stereo
 =============================

 This project is to implement simple calibrated photometric stereo that computes normal vector map given a set of images taken under different light conditions and the light source information.

+Assumed reflectance model;
+- current version assumes the Lambertian reflection model
+- future version will handle specular reflection models

 The code assumes that:
 - you have photometric stereo image datasets provided by [1] in PSMDATA_DIR -- PSMDATA_DIR is set as data/psmImages/